juju/docs/src/en/getting-started.md

 After successful authentication, you will be asked to enter a descriptive name for the JAAS controller (we suggest JAAS).
 Now you can operate your models or applications in JAAS from the command line.
-You can see a list of all of your controllers using the cli command:
+You can see a list of all of your controllers using the command line command:

 ```bash
 juju controllers